NateAGeek/MyObsidianMind/Computer Science/Technologies/Machine Learning/Resources and References/Improving Deep Neural Networks Hyperparameter Tuning, Regularization and Optimization/Tuning.md

 ### Batch Normalization
 Normalizing the activation features of the layers can optimize the learning rate.

 Basically the same as normalizing the inputs to the models.
+However it is handled on a per layer level

 $$
 \begin{align}